Last Updated: March 5, 2022

 With thicker strokes and stencil-like cuts throughout its characters, Awery may be an interesting option for an adventure, fantasy, or high/epic fantasy cover.

-This narrow, playful serif font is extremely multi-faceted font, fitting to adventure, fantasy, historical, and even urban fantasy covers.
+This narrow, playful serif font is extremely multi-faceted font, fitting to middle grade fantasy, adventure, historical, and even urban fantasy covers.

-With the lack of high-quality narrow serif fonts available for fantasy, Ferrum fills the void with a polished, classic look.
+With the lack of high-quality narrow serif fonts available for fantasy, Ferrum fills the void with a polished, classic look, perfect for dark and urban fantasy.